-The course is intended for K-12 educators seeking reading in the content area expertise.
-This course is designed to focus on practices and strategies that will increase students' literacy skills to meet the promise of the Iowa Core K-12 ELA Standards across content areas.
-Literature-based reading in the content areas will be emphasized.
-Each participant will choose a content area (not English Language Arts) at the grade level(s) in which he/she is currently working.
-The participant will develop a unit with application activities in comprehension, writing, vocabulary, and assessment that will integrate technology and include research-based strategies for differentiation of learning in order to meet the needs of ALL learners (i.e., English as a Second Language, Dyslexics, Talented and Gifted, Students with IEPs).
-Included in the unit are the annotations (text complexity: qualitative, quantitative, and "the reader and me") of the literature.
+Focus on practices and strategies, informed by the science of reading, that will increase students' literacy skills across content areas.
+Literature-based reading in content areas will be emphasized.
+Participants will develop application activities in comprehension, writing, vocabulary, and assessment that integrate technology and included research-based strategies for differentiation of learning in order to meet the needs of all learners (i.e., English language learners, dyslexics, talented and gifted, students with IEPs).